Skip to content

 to test updating the version bump.

-6. If the previous step looks good, remove --dry and re-run to actually bump the version, commit and push the changes.
+6. If the previous step looks OK, remove --dry and re-run to actually bump the version, commit and push the changes.

 7. Approve (or have approved) the new version at Publish package to PyPI.